TZ: The Best of Season 4

 That was Rod Serling speaking, a couple years before The Twilight Zone spent one season as, yes, an hour-long show.

 Why?
-Typical network short-sightedness.
-The show was a hit at 30 minutes, so why not expand it to 60 and give the audience twice as much show?
+Primarily because Twilight Zone was briefly off the air following Season 3, then brought back as a mid-season replacement — and the show it was replacing was 60 minutes.
+Besides, if the show was a hit at 30 minutes, why not expand it to 60 and give the audience twice as much show?

 It soon became clear why: Fantasy stories, especially ones that depended on a twist ending, were more ideally suited to the half-hour format.
 In 30 minutes, they could get in, set up an intriguing premise, and then deliver the payoff.
 But when you double that length, the effect is ruined.
 The longer the expected payoff was delayed, the more the suspense and tension was dissipated.